 Buonconvento is home to two fascinating museums: the Mezzadria Senese, which focuses on the rural world of the countryside as it was until the 1970s, and the Val d'Arbia Museum of Sacred Art, which collects Sienese masterpieces ranging from the thirteenth to the seventeenth century.

-The Church of SS.
-Petro e Paolo is also worth a visit, where - according to historiographical sources - the Holy Roman Emperor Henry VII died in 1313.
-But the church is much older: a marble slab on the left side of the façade is engraved with the date 1103, which could indicate its foundation.
-In the 1700s, the interior was completely renovated in the Classical style; the current façade dates to 1723 and is made in brick with travertine decorations, while the tower was rebuilt in the early 1800s.
-Inside, there are some paintings from the Sienese school (all of which date to the 15th century), including a panel painting by Matteo di Giovanni depicting the Madonna and Child; a painting of Peter by Francesco Orioli; and a fresco by Sano di Pietro showing the coronation of Mary.
+The Church of San Pietro and San Paolo is also worth a visit, where - according to historical sources - the Emperor of the Holy Roman Empire, Arrigo VII, died in 1313.
+The church, however, is much older; on the left side of the façade a marble stone is engraved with the date 1103, which could be referring to its foundation.
+Inside there are some Sienese paintings (all from the fifteenth century), including a painted panel depicting the Madonna with Child by Matteo di Giovanni; a panel by Pietro di Francesco Orioli; and a fresco by Sano di Pietro depicting the Madonna’s coronation.

 There are numerous old fortifications and interesting pieces of architecture, such as Bibbiano Castle and Tancredi Castle, which are only a few kilometres from the town.
 If you’re looking to treat yourself to a few hours of self-care and relaxation, Rapolano Terme is about 30 kilometres from Buonconvento and has two thermal springs: the Antica Querciolaia and the Terme di San Giovanni.